dmbarbour/wikilon/docs/ABCRT.md

 ### Computations

 Lazy or parallel values, or a 'hole' for values that are still being computed.
 These will need special attention for performance and quota purposes.
 I'd prefer to avoid treating pending computations as normal values, but they might make a useful special case?

+If I support lazy computations, that can potentially simplify many things such as streaming outputs from block-to-text conversions.
+Laziness is easy to express via annotation, e.g. `{&lazy}` could tag a block.
+One difficulty with laziness is that we need either to integrate state or to treat them somehow as linear objects (no copy).
+The other difficulty is integrating laziness appropriately with effort quotas - i.e. it requires we shift the quota to our context, somehow, rather than to a larger evaluation.

+For the moment, I'd prefer to avoid laziness and focus instead upon direct and parallel evaluation.

 ### Arrays or Compact Lists